stephenrdoyle/markdown-cv/index.md

 Total: ~£5.14 M GBP

 `2023`
-**EDCTP** .
+- **EDCTP** .
 Role: Co-Investigator.
 Amount: €3,553,000 (€369,000 to SRD/WSI).
 Title: "STOP 2030: Towards the interruption of transmission of soil-transmitted helminths: Promoting implementation of research results of a fixed-dose combination of co-formulated ivermectin and albendazole".
+- **Sanger Excellence Fellowship**.
+To support postdoctoral fellow, Mona Suleiman, for 3 yrs.
+Role: Principal Investigator.
+Title: "Experimental evolution in the parasitic worm Strongyloides to map ivermectin drug resistance in the lab and field"

 `2020`